DynaPlex/DynaPlex/readme.md

 ## Documentation

-The documentation has moved to the docs/ folder in this repo.
+The documentation can be found in the [docs](docs/) folder in this repo.

 ---